dcos/dcos-cli/design/style.md

     …
 ```

+Descriptions for commands or options should be an imperative and start with an upper case.

 ### Error Messages

 In general on success there is no output, this follows a UNIX good practice ("No News Is Good News").